ClementMirabel/shape4D/example/README.md

 ## Preprocessing

 Before running the shape4D code, we need to generate a xml file that will contain all the information needed for the computation.
+1. (optional) Convert input files to ASCII vtk files.
+You can load your stl/vtk files in [Paraview](https://www.paraview.org/download/) and save them as VTK and then ASCII.

-1. Create/Update a csv file with in the first column the basename of all the different time points and in the second column the age corresponding to the file.
+2. Create/Update a csv file with in the first column the basename of all the different time points and in the second column the age corresponding to the file.

 **** | **A** | **B**
 --- | --- | ---